What if I told you that the Cabernet Sauvignon you were drinking was really a red blend with at least 6 other grapes in it?

-What if I told you that the bottle labeled as Pinot noir on your table was also a blend, but not necessarily a “red” one since it had Riesling, Gewürztraminer and Chardonnay in it?
+What if I told you that the bottle labeled as Pinot noir on your table was also a blend?
+Not even a “red” one since it had Riesling, Gewürztraminer and Chardonnay in it?

 Fighting Varietals (or not)

-The truth is that most of the red wines in the world are blends.
-Even if you want to discount many of the amazing European wines from Bordeaux, the Rhone, Tuscany, Valpolicella, Rioja, Douro, etc that have historically always been blends, you still have this huge 25% loophole in American “varietal” wines that US winemakers are all to happy to exploit.
+The truth is that most red wines in the world are blends.
+Even if you want to discount many of the amazing European wines from Bordeaux, the Rhone, Tuscany, Valpolicella, Rioja, Douro, etc that have historically been blends, you still have this huge 25% loophole in American “varietal” wines that US winemakers are all to happy to exploit.

-I’m very pro-blend but disheartened that the reality of the wine business is that wineries are basically rewarded for hiding the fact that what they are truly making are blends dominated by a particular variety.
+I’m very pro-blend but it’s disheartening that wineries are basically rewarded for hiding that what they’re truly making are blends dominated by a particular variety.